Spearfishing trips for the whole family.

 If you can snorkel, you can spear.

-Our camps make great vacations for the whole family, with few tourists and insane scenery.
+Our camps make great vacations for the whole family, with few tourists and unbelievable scenery.
 In the unlikely event spearfishing isn’t for you, you’ll still be able to fall back on regular hook-and-line fishing.
 But on the other hand, you may never want to pick up a rod again!

 International